orbmis/smart-contract-event-hooks/README.md

 ### Front-running attacks

-It is important for publishers and subscribers of hooks to realise that it is possible for a relayer to relay hook events before they are broadcast by examining the originating transaction in the mempool.
+It is important for publishers and subscribers of hooks to realize that it is possible for a relayer to relay hook events before they are broadcast by examining the originating transaction in the mempool.
 The normal flow is for the originating transaction to call a function in the publisher smart contract which in turn fires an event which is then picked up by relayers.
 Competitive relayers will observe that it is possible to pluck the signature from the originating transaction from the mempool and simply relay it to subscriber contracts before the originating transaction has been actually included in a block.
 In fact, it is possible that the subscriber contracts process the event before the originating transaction is processed, based purely on gas fee dynamics.

-To this end, publishers must bear in mind that the transaction that fires hooks should not affect significant state changes, and that ideally any state changes should be finalised in a block before the transaction that fires the hook event is even broadcast.
+To this end, publishers must bear in mind that the transaction that fires hooks should not affect significant state changes, and that ideally any state changes should be finalized in a block before the transaction that fires the hook event is even broadcast.
 The hook event should really only be used as a P2P messaging bus, rather than being used for state changes.
 The two concerns should be separate.
-That being said, it is possible to mitigate against this sort of front-running risk by implementing the `verifyHook` function in the publisher smart contract, which will be called by subscriber contracts to verify that the hook they have been notified of has indeed been triggered by the publisher smart contract, and that the transaction that triggered the hook event has been finalised.
+That being said, it is possible to mitigate against this sort of front-running risk by implementing the `verifyHook` function in the publisher smart contract, which will be called by subscriber contracts to verify that the hook they have been notified of has indeed been triggered by the publisher smart contract, and that the transaction that triggered the hook event has been finalized.

 Another risk from front-running affects relayers, whereby the relayer's transactions to the subscriber contracts can be front-run by generalized MEV searchers in the mempool.
-It is likely that this sort of MEV capture will occurr in the public mempool, and therefore it is advised that relayers use private channels to block builders to mitigate against this issue.
-By broadcasting transcations to a segrated mempool, relayers protect themselves from front-running by generalized MEV bots, but their transactions can still fail due to competition from other relayers.
-If two or more relayers decide to start relaying hook events from the same publisher, than the relay transactions with the highest gas price will be executed before the others.
+It is likely that this sort of MEV capture will occur in the public mempool, and therefore it is advised that relayers use private channels to block builders to mitigate against this issue.
+By broadcasting transactions to a segregated mempool, relayers protect themselves from front-running by generalized MEV bots, but their transactions can still fail due to competition from other relayers.
+If two or more relayers decide to start relaying hook events from the same publisher, then the relay transactions with the highest gas price will be executed before the others.
 This will result in the other relayer's transactions failing on-chain, by being included later in the same block.
-For now, there are certain transaction optimisation services that will prevent transactions from failing on-chain, which will offer a solution to this problem, though this is out-of-scope for this document.
-A future iteration of this proposal may well include the option for trusted relayers, who can enter into an on-chain enforceable agreement with subscribers, which shoudl reduce the race-to-the-bottom competitive gas fee issue.
+For now, there are certain transaction optimization services that will prevent transactions from failing on-chain, which will offer a solution to this problem, though this is out-of-scope for this document.
+A future iteration of this proposal may well include the option for trusted relayers, who can enter into an on-chain enforceable agreement with subscribers, which should reduce the race-to-the-bottom competitive gas fee issue.

+In order to cultivate and maintain a reliable relayer market, it is recommended that where possible, a subscriber contract implements a logical condition that checks that the gas price of the transaction that is calling the `verifyHook` function to ensure that the gas price does not effectively reduce the fee to zero.
+This would require that the smart contract have some knowledge of the approximate gas used by the `verifyHook` function, and checks that the condition `minFee => fee - (gasPrice * gasUsed)`.
+This will mitigate against competitive bidding that would drive the effective fee to zero, by ensuring that there is some minimum fee below which the effective fee is not allowed to drop.
+This would mean that the highest gas price that can be paid before the transaction reverts is `fee - minFee + ε` where `ε ~= 1 gwei`.
+This will require careful estimation of the gas cost of the `verifyHook` function and an awareness that the gas used may change over time as the contract's state changes.

 ### Replay attacks

-It is advised to use the erc-712 standard in order to prevent cross network replay attacks, where the same contract deployed on more than one network can have it's hook events pushed to subscribers on other networks, e.g. a publisher contract on Polygon can fire an hook event that could be relayed to a subscriber contract on Gnosis Chain.
+It is advised to use the erc-712 standard in order to prevent cross network replay attacks, where the same contract deployed on more than one network can have its hook events pushed to subscribers on other networks, e.g. a publisher contract on Polygon can fire an hook event that could be relayed to a subscriber contract on Gnosis Chain.
 Whereas the keys used to sign the hook events should ideally be unique, in reality this may not always be the case.

 For this reason, it is recommended to use erc-721 Typed Data Signatures.
 In this case the off-chain process that initiates the hook should create the signature according to the following data structure: